 I’m able to serve as a quiet presence and source of strength during the very intimate and emotional moments of an individual’s final hours.
 I can provide peace and comfort directly or on the sidelines, but I’m also able to create enough boundaries so I don’t become overwhelmed emotionally myself.

 I have a passion for working with children who have suffered a loss.
 I relate to their special needs and am willing to learn more.
 I can assist leaders with crafts, games, and activities designed to help children identify and cope with their feelings.

 I enjoy coordinating the details of office organization and data entry.
-No job is too small for me, such as filing or making copies.
-I know that working with even small details makes a vital contribution to Delaware Hospice and its mission.
+No job is too small for me, including filing or making copies.
+I know that working with even small details makes a vital contribution to Delaware Hospice and to the mission.

 I demonstrate strong communications skills and enjoy the idea of raising awareness about the special needs people face at the end of life.
 I’m comfortable with public speaking and/or writing, and I like the idea of promoting a philosophy in which I passionately believe.

 I’m personable and enjoy making people feel welcome.
 I can play card games or just sit and talk with patients, bake cookies for guests, or greet family members visiting loved ones.
 I’m happy to help with tasks that might be necessary around the center.

 Fundraising & Special Events